Housing Connect

 Affordable private rental

-Read more about private rent assistance.
+Read more about private rental assistance.

-The private rental incentives program encourages property owners to make their homes available for affordable rent to low-income households with low or no support needs.
+Affordable private rentals provides homes at affordable rents by encouraging private property owners to make their homes available for affordable rent to households on low incomes with no or low support needs, including Tasmanians affected by family violence.

-Read more about the private rental incentives program.
+Read more about affordable private rentals.

 Affordable home ownership